GersonESantos/Octofit/.github/steps/2-first-introduction.md

 - **How do I make prompts?:** Being explicit and clear helps Copilot do the best job.
 But unlike some traditional systems, you can always clarify your direction with followup prompts.

 > [!TIP]
-> There several other ways to supplement Copilot's knowledge and capabilities like [chat participants](https://docs.github.com/en/copilot/using-github-copilot/copilot-chat/github-copilot-chat-cheat-sheet?tool=vscode#chat-participants), [chat variables](https://docs.github.com/en/copilot/using-github-copilot/copilot-chat/github-copilot-chat-cheat-sheet?tool=vscode#chat-variables), [slash commands](https://docs.github.com/en/copilot/using-github-copilot/copilot-chat/github-copilot-chat-cheat-sheet?tool=vscode#slash-commands-1), and [MCP tools](https://code.visualstudio.com/docs/copilot/chat/mcp-servers).
+> There are several other ways to supplement Copilot's knowledge and capabilities like [chat participants](https://docs.github.com/en/copilot/using-github-copilot/copilot-chat/github-copilot-chat-cheat-sheet?tool=vscode#chat-participants), [chat variables](https://docs.github.com/en/copilot/using-github-copilot/copilot-chat/github-copilot-chat-cheat-sheet?tool=vscode#chat-variables), [slash commands](https://docs.github.com/en/copilot/using-github-copilot/copilot-chat/github-copilot-chat-cheat-sheet?tool=vscode#slash-commands-1), and [MCP tools](https://code.visualstudio.com/docs/copilot/chat/mcp-servers).

 ### :keyboard: Activity: Use Copilot to fix our registration bug :bug: